-Air source heat pumps can sometimes be referred to as an air-to-water source heat pump, which transfers heat from the outside air to water, which then heats your rooms via radiators or underfloor heating.
+Air-source heat pumps can sometimes be referred to as air-to-water source heat pump, which transfers heat from the outside air to water, heating your rooms via radiators or underfloor heating.
 They are often used to heat water stored in a hot water cylinder.

-Clivet’s latest range of domestic air source heat pumps, the ELFOEnrgy Edge Evo models, go from the single fan 5kW Edge Evo 21 up to the 16kW twin fan Edge Evo 81.
+Clivet’s latest range of domestic air source heat pumps, the Elfo-Energy Edge Evo models, go from the single fan 5kW Edge Evo 21 up to the 16kW twin fan Edge Evo 81.

 Air Source Heat Pump Schematics

 Looking To Buy An An Indirect Hot Water Cylinder?